CptNewton/Meta-Front-End-Developer-Professional-Certificate/Programming with JavaScript/Programming Paradigms/Advanced JavaScript Features/Working with template literals/README.md

 ### In what ways can template literals be used to write JavaScript code more efficiently?
-Check all that apply:

 - [x] You can create multi-line strings. <br>
       Correct!
 Template literals can be used to create multi-line strings, interpolate variables, and to combine strings with simpler code.